 OS-HELP is available for a six-month period.
 Commencement of the six-month period is nominated on the Debt Confirmation form.
 It does not necessarily have to be the first day that a student begins their overseas study or placement, but the start and end of the overseas period must fall within this six-month period.

 The OS-HELP loan is provided for the six-month period regardless of the actual duration of the study.
-Second loans for students already overseas will not be processed where there is less than five weeks of study remaining at the overseas institution.
+Second loans for students already overseas will not be processed where there are fewer than five weeks of study remaining at the overseas institution.

 Once a loan is approved, funds will be transferred directly into the student’s nominated bank account.
 This can take up to six weeks from the date of approval.